 Minor because: The licensee had established adequate measures to control purchased items and services, and the licensee had completed an initial audit of the supplier.

-Not minor if: The licensee received and accepted nonconforming material and the surveillance could have identified the deficiency in the vendor’s program
+Not minor if: The licensee received and accepted nonconforming material and the surveillance could have identified the deficiency in the vendor’s program, or

-he initial audit was not performed.
+The initial audit was not performed.

 EXAMPLE 9